The £1m pension problem: Why you may not get 25% tax-free cash

 The wealth manager Quilter calls it a “stealth tax”, and warns it will have “major consequences for those who, through careful financial planning, have accrued significant pension wealth”.

-Roddy Munro, the head of tax and pensions at Quilter, comments: “With savers already impacted by fiscal drag as well as the reduction in the capital gains annual exempt amount and the dividend allowance, now those with large pension funds will soon feel the full effect of the freezing of the amount they can take tax-free from their pensions.
+Roddy Munro, head of tax and pensions at Quilter, comments: “With savers already impacted by fiscal drag as well as the reduction in the capital gains annual exempt amount and the dividend allowance, now those with large pension funds will soon feel the full effect of the freezing of the amount they can take tax-free from their pensions.

-“The government is banking on general ignorance of the impact of such fiscal drag to increase the tax take by stealth, but people can act as there are a number of ways to avoid these Machiavellian reforms.”
+“But people can act as there are a number of ways to avoid these Machiavellian reforms.”

 How fiscal drag affects pensions tax-free cash